 At UrbanJourney we’re all about finding the hottest new happenings around town, especially when it comes to good eats.
-This month we’ve uncovered a ton of new Singapore restaurants, cafes and bars that are definitely worth putting on your must-visit list.
+This month we’ve uncovered a ton of new Singapore restaurants, cafes, and bars that are definitely worth putting on your must-visit list.
 From chic coffee houses to speakeasy-style steakhouses, healthy vegan eats and indulgent Middle Eastern cuisine, these are our top picks for new restaurants to check out in October.
 If you’re looking for a more curated recommendation, feel free to ask our concierge.

 Aburiya at Boat Quay

-If you’ve been following us on your Urban Journey, you probably already know that Aburiya is a favourite of ours for their exquisite Japanese BBQ consisting of melt-on-your-mouth meats grilled over bincho charcoal.
+If you’ve been following us on your Urban Journey, you probably already know that Aburiya is a favorite of ours for their exquisite Japanese BBQ consisting of melt-on-your-mouth meats grilled over bincho charcoal.
 When we heard they opened in Boat Quay, we were ecstatic, especially because they’ve also added a new tapas and cocktail bar to the mix.
-Start your evening at The Container outdoors for a Wagyu-infused whisky on ice, and then head inside for a carnivorous feast of Wagyu and Tokachi beef and Buta Karubi pork belly.
+Start your evening at The Container outdoors for a Wagyu-infused whiskey on ice, and then head inside for a carnivorous feast of Wagyu and Tokachi beef and Buta Karubi pork belly.

 78 & 79 Boat Quay

 Tel: +65 6532 0365

 Hours: Sun, Mon, Wed, Thurs: 6pm – 11pm, Fri, Sat & eve of PH: 6pm – 11:30pm